Zoë Harcombe

 1) Eat real food;

-2) A maximum of three times a day; (One of my favourite sayings is: “Unless you are a cow, or want to be the size of one: Stop Grazing!”)
+3) Eat a maximum of three times a day; (One of my favourite sayings is: “Unless you are a cow, or want to be the size of one: Stop Grazing!”)

 I think those three principles will get most people most of the way towards their own optimal weight and health (unavoidable conditions allowing).
-I do think that some people need to start at number 3) and manage carb intake very precisely (those with extreme obesity who don’t respond to the three bullets above and those with diabetes).
-That’s the LCHF (Low Carb High Fat) world.

 I’m a real foodie first and foremost.
 I’m passionate about real food.
 What do I mean by that?
 Oranges grow on trees, cartons of orange juice don’t.
 Fish swim in the sea, fish fingers don’t.
-Cows graze in a field, Peperami sticks don’t.
+Cows graze in a field, Pepperami sticks don’t.
 Hopefully you’ve got the idea.
 Food should come from fields, not factories.

 Why do you do what you do?
 I’ve sat next to people at dinners and, when they hear what I do, they often say “Oh – you’ll be watching what I eat then?”
 I reply “I don’t actually care what you eat; I care that you know what you should eat.”